Everyday low prices. Free Shipping Over $249. Or $29.99 Flat Rate Over $100

-Aquaculture: We farm Japanese Leather Corals here at Vivid Aquariums by cutting off a piece of the parent's crown and attaching it to a frag plug with string or glue.
+Aquaculture: We farm Japanese Green Long Polyp Toadstool Leather Corals here at Vivid Aquariums by cutting off a piece of the parent's crown and attaching it to a frag plug until it grows onto the plug.
 Smaller specimens are shaped like a mushroom, however as they grow larger they will take on an interesting folded appearance.
 When fully open the tops of these leather corals are covered with numerous green polyps about 1 cm in length.

 Shedding: As with most leather corals they may go through periods when their polyps do not extend.
 They may shrink and shed some of their outer skin.
 Do not be alarmed if this should occur as it is a natural process that they go through.
 These leathers may remain closed for several days at a time but will reopen bigger and more beautiful than ever.